aniruhil/arblog/content/home/teaching.md

 # Order that this section will appear in.
 weight = 20
 +++

 I teach the following courses at Ohio University:

-- MPA 6010 1000: Research Methods in Leadership and Public Affairs (on campus)
+- MPA 6010 1000: Research Methods in Leadership and Public Affairs
-- MPA 6010 1001: Research Methods in Leadership and Public Affairs (Executive MPA)
-- MPA 6010 1002: Research Methods in Leadership and Public Affairs (Online MPA)
-- MPA 6020 1000: Advanced Research Methods in Leadership and Public Affairs (on campus)
+- MPA 6020 1000: Advanced Research Methods in Leadership and Public Affairs
-- MPA wxzy 1002: Data Analysitics for Public Affairs (Online MPA)
+- MPA wxzy 1002: Data Analysitics for Public Affairs